Skip Navigation

 By Plane

 Guernsey Airport (GCI) is the only airport in Guernsey.
 Aurigny Air Services, a state airline, is based here and has flights to and from Alderney, Bristol, Dinard, Jersey, London and Manchester.
 Blue Islands flies to Alderney, Bournemouth, Geneva, Isle of Man, Jersey, Paris, Southampton and Zurich.
 Flybe has flights to Birmingham, Exeter, London, Manchester, Norwich and Southampton.
-Seasonal flights from the Netherlands are also available from Lufthansa and VLM Airlines.
+Seasonal flights from the Netherlands are also available with Lufthansa and VLM Airlines.

 By Boat